MaxEmdeWorks/flask-notes/README.md

 A minimal Flask app that demonstrates auth placeholder, CRUD notes, pagination-ready structure and templates.
 Uses SQLite (default) or PostgreSQL with Flask-SQLAlchemy and Flask-Migrate for persistent data storage.

+**Live demo:** https://flask-notes-0emy.onrender.com/ — first request may take up to a minute while the service spins up

 ## Quickstart
 1. Create venv and install deps
    ```bash